AliceO2Group/analysis-framework/docs/hyperloop/userdocumentation.md

    <img src="../images/testResultsPerWagon.png" width="70%">
 </div>

 * <a name="testgraphs"></a>The _Graphs_ tab plots the available metrics for the specific wagon test.
 You can choose the metric of interest from the upper-left dropdown, which will update the graph accordingly.
 To plot the metric data per device, select the `Per device` checkbox.
-If you want to plot only the highest ten graphs, that means the graphs with the highest average, the click the `Show top 10 largest` checkbox.
+If you want to plot only the highest ten graphs, that means the graphs with the highest average, then click the `Show top 10 largest` checkbox.

 <div align="center">
    <img src="../images/testGraphs.png" width="70%">